About Health Insurance

 This table shows the MLS you’ll be charged by the Government if you, your spouse or your dependent children don’t have hospital cover.

 The additional levy is charged on the number of days in the tax year that you haven’t held hospital cover with the appropriate excess.
 For example, if you take out hospital cover on 1 August 2012, you’ll pay the levy for the 31 days that you didn’t have hospital cover.
 The following 334 days of the tax year will be exempt from the levy.

 Can I avoid the MLS?

-If you’re a high income earner you can avoid the MLS (and save) by taking out hospital cover with a hospital excess of:
+If you’re a high income earner you can avoid the MLS (and save on tax) by taking out hospital cover with a hospital excess of:

 - $500 or less for singles, per calendar year